 - Make sure you know what you are doing when it comes to driving in these circumstances.

-- Be prepared, dress properly and check the weather and road condition before going out.
+- Be prepared, dress properly and check the weather and road conditions before going out.

-- If you are not ready to drive, take a look at the tour possibilities taking you there, get an expert to take you to these places safely.
-You can see them at the bottom of the page.
+- If you’re not ready to drive, Arctic Adventures offers cool tours to this part of Iceland.
+An expert guide can take you around these places safely.
+Check them out at the bottom of the page.

-If you are visiting Námaskarð you are most likely driving the Ring Road or visiting the North or East and there are a few experiences not to be missed.
+If you’re visiting Námaskarð, you’ll most likely be driving the Ring Road or touring North Iceland.
+There are a few experiences in the region not to be missed.

-- If you are visiting Námaskarð without a guide makes sure to read up on the history of the place before you arrive.
-This will get you to really appreciate the place and get to know it at a whole different level.
+- If you are visiting Námaskarð without a guide, make sure to read up on the history of the place before you arrive.
+You’ll get a deep knowledge of the area and really appreciate the place.
 There is so much to learn!

-- Mývatn Nature Baths – The Blue Lagoon of the North – is only a few minutes away, to visit Námaskarð without a dip in the turquoise blue waters would be an unfulfilled trip.
-Get the best of both world on the geothermal scale!
+- Mývatn Nature Baths – The Blue Lagoon of the North – is a popular bathing spot only a few minutes away, to visit Námaskarð without a dip in the turquoise blue waters would be an unfulfilled trip.
+Get the best of both worlds on the geothermal scale!

 - Hverfjall is an extraordinary place to explore and should surely be on the list.
 This place is without a doubt one of the most moon-like vistas you will encounter in Iceland and will take your imagination into space.

-- Dettifoss, Selfoss and Goðafoss: The Three Musketeers, the water wonders of the North East.
+- Dettifoss, Selfoss and Goðafoss: The Three Musketeers, the water wonders of North Iceland.
 You simply can’t miss them.
 Once you are at Dettifoss it is only a few minutes walk down to Selfoss and Goðafoss, well you simply can’t skip the Waterfall of the Gods, can you?

-- Dimmuborgir Lava Park; Iceland might not be a place of many trees but finding lava is not a tough task.
-Still, this enchanting park of lava formations will amaze anyone who visits!
-It is located right next to Lake Myvatn and Mt.
-Hverfjall so you will not have to drive far.
-The lava field and all of the lava sculptures naturally created by lava flow and volcanic eruptions in the area over the centuries are surely worth the visit.
+- Dimmuborgir Lava Park: Iceland might not be a place of many trees but finding lava is never a challenge!
+Still, this enchanting park of curious lava formations will amaze anyone who visits!
+It’s located right next to Lake Myvatn and Mt.
+Hverfjall so you won’t have to drive far.
+The lava field and all of the rock formations naturally created by lava flow and volcanic eruptions in the area over the centuries are surely worth the visit.
 There are great walking paths and plenty of ways to go around the park and well worth the visit.

-- If you are driving around the area, park somewhere safe and just take it all in.
+- If you are driving around the area, park somewhere safe and walk around on the trails.
 This area has the most unique and incredible landscape and you are going to want to cherish it!